Dark literary speculative fiction

 These are not stories of escape from another world.
 They are stories of recognition inside this one — of people who sense that something is wrong long before they can prove it.

-The novels can be read separately, but together they form a larger portrait of a reality built to normalise, delay and consume those who begin to remember.
+The books can be read separately, but together they form a larger portrait of realities built to normalise, delay, measure, harvest and consume those who begin to remember.

 Normality book cover